How to Turn Any Vegetable Into Creamy Soup

 To make ahead: Cover and refrigerate for up to 4 days or freeze for up to 3 months.

-4 cups reduced-sodium chicken broth, “no-chicken” broth or vegetable broth
+- 4 cups reduced-sodium chicken broth, "no-chicken" broth or vegetable stock

 Makes 8 servings, about 1 cup each.